BiasInGLAM/BiasInGLAM.github.io/cfp.md

 ## Submission Types

-We welcome two types of submissions:
+We welcome three types of submissions:

 - **Full papers** (8–12 pages): presenting a substantial original contribution.
 This includes empirical studies, system descriptions, dataset contributions, and theoretical or methodological advances.
 - **Short papers / position papers** (4–6 pages): presenting work in progress or preliminary findings that would benefit from community discussion.